Digital Quantum Simulation of the Kitaev Quantum Spin Liquid: Acknowledgments

-This work was supported by 2022M3H4A1A04074153, the National Research Foundation of Korea(NRF) grant funded by the Korea government(MSIT) (Grant No. RS-2025-00559286), the Nano \& Material Technology Development Program through the National Research Foundation of Korea(NRF) funded by Ministry of Science and ICT(RS-2023-00281839, RS-2024-00451261) and National Measurement Standards Services and Technical Support for Industries funded by Korea Research Institute of Standards and Science (KRISS–2025–GP2025-0015), ‘Quantum Information Science R\&D Ecosystem Creation’ through the National Research Foundation of Korea(NRF) funded by the Korean government (Ministry of Science and ICT(MSIT))(No. 2020M3H3A1110365).
+This work was supported by the National Research Foundation of Korea (NRF) grant funded by the Korean government [Ministry of Science and ICT (MSIT)] (Grant Nos.
+RS-2025-00559286, 2022M3H4A1A04074153), the Nano \& Material Technology Development Program through the National Research Foundation of Korea (NRF) funded by Ministry of Science and ICT (MSIT) (Grant Nos.
+RS-2023-00281839, RS-2024-00451261), National Measurement Standards Services and Technical Support for Industries funded by Korea Research Institute of Standards and Science (KRISS) (Grant No. KRISS–2025–GP2025-0015), ‘Quantum Information Science R\&D Ecosystem Creation’ through the National Research Foundation of Korea (NRF) funded by the Korean government [Ministry of Science and ICT (MSIT)] (Grant No. 2020M3H3A1110365).